Beyond Discrete Selection: Continuous Embedding Space Optimization for Generative Feature Selection: Abstract

 \section{Abstract}

-Feature Selection (FS), such as filter, wrapper, and embedded methods, aims to find the optimal feature subset for a given downstream task.
-However, in many real-world practices, 1) the criteria of FS vary across domains; 2) FS is brittle when data is a high-dimensional and small sample size.
-Can selected feature subsets be more generalized, accurate, and input dimensionality agnostic?
-We generalize this problem into a deep differentiable feature selection task and propose a new perspective: discrete feature subsetting as continuous embedding space optimization.
-We develop a generic and principled framework including a deep feature subset encoder, accuracy evaluator, decoder, and gradient ascent optimizer.
-This framework implements four steps: 1) features-accuracy training data preparation; 2) deep feature subset embedding; 3) gradient-optimized search; 4) feature subset reconstruction.
-We develop new technical insights: reinforcement as a training data generator, ensembles of diverse peer and exploratory feature selector knowledge for generalization, an effective embedding from feature subsets to continuous space along with joint optimizing reconstruction and accuracy losses to select accurate features.
-Experimental results demonstrate the effectiveness of the proposed method.
-The code and data are publicly available\footnote{ \url{https://www.dropbox.com/sh/vlwz16cquv5ct9d/AACvhlDRwBe3f4nWwGEE4zeCa?dl=0}}.
+The goal of Feature Selection - comprising filter, wrapper, and embedded approaches - is to find the optimal feature subset for designated downstream tasks.
+Nevertheless, current feature selection methods are limited by: 1) the selection criteria of these methods are varied for different domains, leading them hard to be generalized; 2) the selection performance of these approaches drops significantly when processing high-dimensional feature space coupled with small sample size.
+In light of these challenges, we pose the question: can selected feature subsets be more robust, accurate, and input dimensionality agnostic?
+In this paper, we reformulate the feature selection problem as a deep differentiable optimization task and propose a new research perspective: conceptualizing discrete feature subsetting as continuous embedding space optimization.
+We introduce a novel and principled framework that encompasses a sequential encoder, an accuracy evaluator, a sequential decoder, and a gradient ascent optimizer.
+This comprehensive framework includes four important steps: preparation of features-accuracy training data, deep feature subset embedding, gradient-optimized search, and feature subset reconstruction.
+Specifically, we utilize reinforcement feature selection learning to generate diverse and high-quality training data and enhance generalization.
+By optimizing reconstruction and accuracy losses, we embed feature selection knowledge into a continuous space using an encoder-evaluator-decoder model structure.
+We employ a gradient ascent search algorithm to find better embeddings in the learned embedding space.
+Furthermore, we reconstruct feature selection solutions using these embeddings and select the feature subset with the highest performance for downstream tasks as the optimal subset.
+Finally, extensive experimental results demonstrate the effectiveness of our proposed method, showcasing significant enhancements in feature selection robustness and accuracy.
+To improve the reproducibility of our research, we have released accompanying code and datasets by Dropbox. \footnote{ \url{https://www.dropbox.com/sh/vlwz16cquv5ct9d/AACvhlDRwBe3f4nWwGEE4zeCa?dl=0}}.